fpereiro/proof/notes.md

 p79-80

 - "The machine is to have the for m-configurations b, c, k, e and is capable of printing "0" and "1".
-THe behavior of the machine is described in the following table in which "R" means "the machine moves so that it scans the square immediatelyon the right of the one it was scanning previously."
+THe behavior of the machine is described in the following table in which "R" means "the machine moves so that it scans the square immediately on the right of the one it was scanning previously."
 Similarly for "L".
 "E" means "the scanned symbol is erased" and "P" stands for "prints"".

 p80